Battle of Korsun–Cherkassy: Outcome

 The Red Army encirclement of Cherkassy–Korsun inflicted serious damage on six German divisions, including the 5th SS Panzer Division.
 Though most of the trapped men escaped, they had to leave nearly all of their heavy equipment behind.
 These units had to be withdrawn for rest and near complete re-equipping.
 The escaped wounded were transported from collection points near Uman to rehabilitation areas and hospitals in Poland, and were then sent on leave to their home towns.

 Some of the destroyed German equipment following the attempt to break out from Korsun.

 In a U.S. Army brief written following the war, Lieb commented that when he assumed command of Force Stemmermann:

 The 72nd and Wiking Divisions were completely intermingled.
 No longer did they have any tanks, artillery, vehicles or rations.
 Many soldiers were entirely without weapons, quite a few even without footgear.
 Neither division could be considered in any way able to fight.
 One regiment of Task Force B was intact and still had some artillery support.
 However, this regiment also had no vehicles and no rations left.
 All wounded, estimated at about 2,000, (...) were evacuated by air."
 He also stated: "For lack of vehicles and fuel, III Panzer Corps was unable to reinforce its units in the area of Lisyanka and Oktyabr.
 [It] had no extra supplies of any kind, and his forward elements were unable to provide rations for the troops emerging from the pocket.

 With German armored reserves drawn to the Korsun Pocket, the Soviets struck Army Group South in two other sectors.
 The 13th and 60th Armies (General Vatutin's 1st Ukrainian Front) advanced south of the Pripiat' Marshes, capturing the remnants of the German XIII Corps at the Battle of Rovno and advancing to Lutsk.
-To the south, the 3rd and 4th Ukrainian Fronts (Generals Malinovsky and Tolbukhin) attacked along the bend of Dnepr River, capturing Kryvyi Rih.
+To the south, the 3rd and 4th Ukrainian Fronts (Generals Malinovsky and Tolbukhin) attacked along the bend of the Dnepr River, capturing Kryvyi Rih.

 General Stemmermann was killed during the breakout when his command car was hit by a Soviet antitank gun.
 General Lieb survived the war.
 General Vatutin was shot by Ukrainian Nationalist UPA insurgents on 29 February 1944 and died on 15 April.
 The commander of 2nd Ukrainian Front, General Konev, was made a Marshal of the Soviet Union for his victory at Korsun.
 Konev also survived the war.